NBPub/PhotosGeoTagger/README.md

 Eventually create wiki

 ## Usecases
+You want to add location data to your lacking photos!

 You have bunches of photos within your location history timespan that lack location data.

 You have a camera that is not capable of adding GPS data to photos (some cameras can talk to your phone to add GPS data), and the timestamps are reasonably accurate.